aosman101/tfl-realtime-lakehouse/README.md

 ## **Interactive Walkthrough: What You Will Do**

-This README is written as a guided, interactive walkthrough, allowing you to follow along and run the project step-by-step.
+This README is a guided, interactive walkthrough with copy-pasteable commands and quick health checks you can screenshot.

 1. Start the platform services (Airflow, Marquez, any services in Docker Compose).
 2. Trigger the ingest DAG to collect live TfL arrival data.